vuestorefront/vue-storefront/packages/core/docs/README.md

 **Solution**

 From the very beginning, Vue Storefront was designed to be backend-agnostic.
-This means that all eCommerce backends are integrated on the frontend under common interfaces.
+This means that all eCommerce backends are integrated on the frontend under common interfaces and can be replaced without having to rewrite the frontend from scratch.
 Most technologies are completely different on the backend but are very similar from the frontend perspective, so we made abstractions that will make your migrations painless.

 ### Lack of platform-specific competencies